 Fresh Cookies Anyone?

 If you’ve conducted extensive online research on a product you probably began to notice you started seeing ads mirroring the search.
-Your browser picked up a snippet of code—or a cookie—when you visited a site offering the product you were researching.
+Your browser picked up a snippet of code—ecommerce site.—when you visited a site offering the product you were researching.
 Given you’re exposed to anywhere from 4,000 to 10,000 advertising messages a day, the fact that you’re now noticing those particular ads mean they’re cutting through the clutter.
-That’s a definite advantage when you’re trying to draw and convert visitors to your ecommerce site.
+That’s a definite advantage when you’re trying to draw and convert visitors to your

 Everyone Deserves a Second Chance